menandmice/micetro_docs/guides/user-manual/dns_records.rst

   For further information on this record type, see RFC 6698

-  A TLSA record has four fields, which are
+  A TLSA record has four fields, which are:

-  Certificate usage.
+  Certificate usage
     Specifies the association that will be used to match the certificate.

-  Selector.
+  Selector
     Specifies which part of the TLS certificate will be matched against the certificate association data

-  Matching type.
+  Matching type
     Specifies how the certificate association is presented

-  Certificate associate data.
+  Certificate associate data
     Specifies the certificate association data to be matched

   Example